jcschindler01/qvis/README.txt

-qvis: A Python package for visualizing quantum fields and quantum lattice systems.
+qvis: A Python package for visualizing quantum fields, quantum lattice systems, and other physical systems.

+Docs:
+qvis.readthedocs.io